On the structural stability of a simple cosmological model in $R+\alpha R^{2}$ theory of gravity: Frames comparison and conclusions

-Mathematical description of both state gives that their are in form of a degenerated non-hyperbolic critical points of a saddle--node bifurcation states.
-For both sates we have found invariant centre manifolds with an arbitrary polynomial approximation.
-It is easy to show that both manifolds are invariant under the transformations \eqref{eq:jve}.
-We conclude that mathematical structure is preserved while the physical is changed.
+The mathematical description of both states shows that they are in the form of degenerate non-hyperbolic critical points of a saddle-node bifurcation.
+For both states, we have found invariant centre manifolds with an arbitrary polynomial approximation.
+It is easy to show that both manifolds are invariant under the transformations~\eqref{eq:jve}.
+We conclude that the mathematical structure is preserved while the physical interpretation is changed.

 The final critical points correspond to the de Sitter states.
 We can easily notice that the stability conditions and linearised solutions in the vicinity of the states are exactly the same in both frame.
-In the Jordan frame the energy conservation condition for the asymptotic state is given by
+In the Jordan frame, the energy conservation condition for the asymptotic state is given by